Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/UnfiledrecordfoldersApi.md

 let unfiledrecordfoldersApi = new UnfiledrecordfoldersApi(this.alfrescoApi);

 let opts = {
-  'include':  // Array<string> | Returns additional information about the unfiled records container's children.
+  'include':  //  | Returns additional information about the unfiled records container's children.
 Any optional field from the response model can be requested.
 For example:
 * allowableOperations
 * path

-  'relativePath': relativePath_example // string | Return information on children in the unfiled records container resolved by this path.
+  'relativePath': relativePath_example //  | Return information on children in the unfiled records container resolved by this path.
 The path is relative to **unfiledRecordFolderId**.

-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.